Akanoa/advent_calendar/README.md

 ## Project organisation

-Each year has is own directory and for each days of the calendar a respective project folder with is own cargo file.
+Each year has is own directory and for each day of the calendar a respective project folder with its own cargo file.

 ## What's my aim ?